 Now open and stir to make sure the veggies are not sticking to the bottom of the pot.
 Put the stove off at this point.

 Immediately add the fresh curry leaves and the coconut oil and mix lightly.
-Avial is ready and you can eat it with plain cooked rice or with rotis.
+Avial is ready to be served and you can eat it with plain cooked rice or with rotis or appams!

 The way the vegetables are cooked is very important - use just the right amount of water to cook them or else the avial will become watery.
 By the time all the vegetables are cooked, there should not be any water left (the cooked vegetables should be still identifiable individually and not mashed).You can use any combination of vegetables but make sure to stagger them for cooking based on above.
 I use kokum(special kind of tamarind found in western india to give a sour taste but if your yoghurt is sour enough, you need not use any tamarind.
 Or you can also use raw/green mango pieces if you have them instead of the tamarind.
 Or if you don't have any of the above , use lemon juice.